News

 rusticasa® expresses its gratitude to ITECONS and, in particular, to Eng.
 Rui Jerónimo and Eng.
 Nuno Simões, for their dedication in completing the European Technical Assessments of rusticasa® construction systems, as well as in drafting the scientific article, which can be downloaded via the link below.

-Download PDF Market Readiness in Timber Construction: The Role of European Technical Assessments
+Download PDF Market Readiness in Timber Construction: The Role of European Technical Assessments/font>

 Related articles